biomarkersParkinson/tsdf/README.md

 ## License

-`tsdf` was created by Pablo Rodríguez, Peter Kok and Vedran Kasalica.
+This package was created by Pablo Rodríguez, Peter Kok and Vedran Kasalica.
 It is licensed under the terms of the Apache License 2.0 license.

 ## Credits

+- The [TSDF data format](https://arxiv.org/abs/2211.11294) was created by Kasper Claes, Valentina Ticcinelli, Reham Badawy, Yordan P. Raykov, Luc J.W.
+Evers, Max A. Little.
-`tsdf` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
+- This package was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).